AlanChi0/Fashion-Images-recognition/README.md

 * Generalized Boosted Regression Models

 ### I knit a html report which is easier to read.
-Please Download and open it by browser
+Please download and open it on browser
 ![](Report.png)

 You can download the report only through this link: